 Section 409A—Nonqualified Deferred Compensation Plans

 Section 409A generally governs the taxation of nonqualified deferred compensation, subject to certain exceptions and exemptions.
 Unlike Sections 457(f) and 457A, which apply only to specific types of employers, Section 409A applies to all employers.
-(For more information on Section 409A, see, generally, Understanding Nonqualified Deferred Compensation Arrangements and Internal Revenue Code Section 409A.)
+(For more information on Section 409A, see, generally, Section 409A Fundamentals.)